 This is not a reason to be hyper-conservative about your battery life though.

-Using your battery for very small doses of power would be impractical and could also harm your battery life as well, so you should honestly try to use your battery in simple and normal ways and you should see some pretty good results.
+Using your battery for very small doses of power for a short period of time would be impractical and could also harm your battery life as well, so you should honestly try to use your battery in simple and normal ways and you should see some pretty good results.

 Should I Equalize My Batteries?

 If you have heard of equalizing your battery, you may have heard that this is a great practice and you need to do it.
 Let’s break it down.

 When you equalize a lead acid battery, you are sending a controlled overcharge to the battery to extend its life and make up for lost capacity.
 This breaks loose a lot of debris that may be stored up on your battery.